Vermont v. New Hampshire

 Vermont v.
 New Hampshire, 289 U.S. 593 (1933), was a United States Supreme Court case holding that the boundary between Vermont and New Hampshire is neither the thread of the channel of the Connecticut River nor the top of the west bank of the river, but rather the west bank of the river at the mean low-water mark.

+The petition adjudicate the dispute was submitted to the Supreme Court by the State of Vermont in 1915 and not finally decided until 18 years later.
+In the meantime, a special master appointed by the Court studied the 17th- and 18th-century history of laws and politics affecting the status of the territory that ultimately became the state of Vermont and wrote a lengthy report to the Court.

 History of the boundary dispute

 An Order-in-Council signed by King George III on July 20, 1764, said that the boundary between New Hampshire and New York is the west bank of the river.
 The order was intended to settle a dispute between New York and New Hampshire in which each claimed the territory that later became the state of Vermont.
 The disputed territory had been governed for 15 years as a de facto part of New Hampshire, but the king's order awarded it to New York.
 On January 15, 1777, Vermont issued its declaration of independence, creating the independent Vermont Republic.
 On August 20 and 21, 1781, Congress expressed conditions that must be met before the then-still unrecognized but de facto independent state could be admitted into the Union.
 Among the conditions was that Vermont must give up its claims to territory east of the river.
 On February 22, 1782, Vermont's legislature complied, and the Supreme Court's opinion in 1933 cited that act.